drleatherman/StatisticsMasters/AppliedStatistics1/classnotes.md

 # Applied Statistics *9/24/2018*

 Paired T-Test looks for Mean difference
-Two Sample T-Test looks for Differenc in Means (slightly different)
+Two Sample T-Test looks for Difference in Means (slightly different)

 Pooled Standard Deviation weights standard deviations for two populations.
 This is based on the fact that the distribution is a combined chi-squared distribution.

 ```r
 # gives the probability based on a t-statistic and a degrees of freedom.
 pt(t, df)